rockettown1/demo.contract_testing/README.md

 Run all three services in parallel using:
 `npm run start:all`

-And all that happens is the React demo app calls apiA which calls ApiB.
+And all that happens is the React demo app calls apiA which calls apiB.

 ### Integration points